Year 9 (Block 3)

 - regular trips to the theatre to watch dance performances

 - perform as a dancer in the higher years’ exam work

 - extra dance classes on offer (Ballet, tap, modern, street and contemporary)

 Dance at Sixth Form is for students who have a keen interest in developing their theoretical knowledge and understanding of Dance and interested in making links to improve both creative and technical skills in their practical work which in turn will lead to inspire a lifelong passion for Dance.

 Dance within the curriculum is both an academic and practical pursuit for the students.
 View the latest Dance photo album.

-ISTD Ballet, Tap and Modern can all be taken as extra curricular activities with visiting peripatetic teachers.
+ISTD Ballet, Tap and Modern lessons can all be taken as extra-curricular activities with visiting peripatetic teachers.
 All A-Level Dance students are expected to take part in the extra Ballet class to help support their A-Level learning of ballet vocabulary and technique.